 What role does research software play in the science community?

 Those working on the frontiers of research need highly specialised software to create, handle and analyse data, and therefore rely on it.
-Despite being an increasingly essential element in the scholarly research infrastructure ecosystem, this software is often invisible.
-Not only does it go uncited in journal papers, but the researchers who create and maintain it are rarely recognised for their time and effort.
-Because software requires a rare combination of deep research knowledge and technical competency to be produced, this is where the software originates.
-Traditional research, however, incentivises the production of academic papers, not software.
+Despite being an essential element in the scholarly research infrastructure ecosystem, this software is often invisible.
+Not only does it go uncited in journal papers, but the researchers who create and maintain it are rarely recognised for their skill and effort.
+Because software specifically developed for use in research requires a rare combination of deep research knowledge and technical competency to be produced.
+Traditional research, however, only incentivises the production of academic papers, not software.

 Sometimes innovation in software lies within the development of new methodologies, and this is when entirely new approaches to our understanding of the world are captured as software.
 For instance, time series analysis occurs in a very broad array of fields, from economic forecasting to speech signal processing.
 How this is done emerges from research through the creation of new methods, and these methods are made usable through software.
 When new methods and models are more broadly accepted, they start to enter research and services that impact on our everyday lives.
 With the increase in available data, as well as the computing power to analyse it, the need for robust and applicable software in research has also increased.

-Unlike peer reviewed papers, high-quality research software allows researchers to actually use the specialised methods and models that are described in the papers.
+Unlike peer-reviewed papers, high-quality research software allows researchers to actually use the specialised methods and models that are described in papers.
 This is why the ARDC has established a national agenda to recognise software as a first-class research output.
 We consulted widely with Australia’s research sector to produce the agenda and now we’re working collaboratively to deliver it.

-The Eureka Prize for Excellence in Research Software is awarded for a contribution to develop, maintain or extend software that has enabled significant new scientific research.
+The Eureka Prize for Excellence in Research Software is awarded for the development, maintenance or extension of software that has enabled significant new scientific research.
 Tell us more about the prize purpose.

 Software for research is often built under the leadership of experienced senior researchers, but those at early and mid-career stages undertake the labour.
 An effort might consist of a combination of senior leaders and a small team, who work over many years to build robust software for broad consumption by a range of users.
 It could be a series of contributions by Australia-based researchers to larger efforts such as AstroPy, where expertise is folded into one component of an international effort.
 Or it may be the work of one individual over many years, using their knowledge to keep highly specialised software running for the research community’s use.